ianxm/tracker/README.markdown

        on   3 days from 2012-02-13
       off  11 days from 2012-02-16

-note: date ranges for modifier commands ('set', 'incr' and 'rm') default to 'today', but all other commands default to the full date range.  all reports begin by specifying the full date range examined.
+note: date ranges for modifier commands (`set`, `incr` and `rm`) default to `today`, but all other commands default to the full date range.  all reports begin by specifying the full date range examined.

-the 'streaks' command lists runs of consecutive days with or without occurrences.  the full date range is from the first occurrence to the current day.
+the `streaks` command lists runs of consecutive days with or without occurrences.  the full date range is from the first occurrence to the current day.